SeanQuinn781/face-replace.net/README.md

   npm start
   '''

-  Create a file config.json in the root directory, and set a SECRET_KEY
+  Edit the file config.json in the server/ directory, and update the SECRET_KEY used for flask debugging.

   {
       "SECRET_KEY": "exampleKey"